ethantkoenig/lotsoffiles2/content/kt/forever.md

 ## Definition: ##

 In the Bible, the term "forever" refers to never-ending time.
-Sometimes it is used figuratively to mean, "a very long time."
+Sometimes it is used figuratively to mean "a very long time."

 * The term "forever and ever" emphasizes that something will always exist.
 * The phrase "forever and ever" is a way of expressing what eternity or eternal life is.
 It also has the idea of time that never ends.